ValyrianTech/genselfie/README.md

 See the [ComfyUI Server](#comfyui-server-runpod) section above for setting up the required ComfyUI backend.

+> ⚠️ **Important:** If both GenSelfie and ComfyUI are running in the *same* RunPod datacenter, the connection may fail due to internal DNS issues.
+Deploy them in **different datacenters** to avoid this problem.

 ## Docker Deployment

 ### Pre-built Docker Image